JuliaStats/GLM.jl/README.md

 Pkg.add("GLM")
 ```

-will install this package.
+will install this package and its dependencies, which includes the [Distributions package](https://github.com/JuliaStats/Distributions.jl).

-The `GLM` package also depends on the `DataFrames`, `Distributions`
-and `NumericExtensions` packages.

-The `RDatasets` package is useful for fitting models to compare with
-the results from R.
+The [RDatasets package](https://github.com/johnmyleswhite/RDatasets.jl) is useful for fitting models on standard R datasets to compare the results with those from R.

 ## Fitting GLM models